kairos-io/kairos-docs/content/en/docs/Installation/nvidia_agx_orin.md

 ## Flashing

 We are going to write the partitions in the eMMC.
-In order to do this we will use the Nvidia SDK configured with a custom partitioning layout and the partitions we are going to write in the eMMC.
+In order to do this we will use the Nvidia SDK configured with a custom partitioning layout.

 The partitions are:
 - OEM for storing cloud config files (`/oem`)